SystemsApproach/security/infra.rst

    :width: 600px
    :align: center

-   Chain of trust for RPKI
+   Chain of trust for RPKI.

 :numref:`Figure %s <fig-rpki>` shows how the certificates are arranged for a simple example of an ISP *A* with